Self-Defence of the Republic of Poland: Post-2007 developments

 In August 2011, news of the death of Andrzej Lepper reached the public.
 According to media reports, the leader of Samoobrona was to have hanged himself in his office, which was the party's headquarters.
 Before Lepper's funeral took place, the media eagerly reconstructed his last moments and the accompanying circumstances and alleged reasons for his suicide.
 Journalists' attention was particularly absorbed by the last hours of Lepper's life.

 Death of Lepper remains a huge controversy, with the co-workers of Lepper insisting that he would not have killed himself.
 On the day of his suicide, Lepper arranged an interview with a journalist; the interviewer came to Lepper's headquarters at 14:00, but left after half an hour after repeatedly calling Lepper.
 Janusz Maksymiuk, a co-worker of Lepper, claims that he could not have committed suicide as Lepper asked him to prepare documents for his legal process several hours before his death.
 Some of the investigators of the Internal Security Agency also expressed doubts about Lepper's suicide, arguing that the circumstances of his death are "puzzling".

 After 2011

-Grey variant of the party's logo used in 2017.

 After Lepper's death, the political significance of the party greatly declined, even though formally the party still existed.
 The party was never able to recover from the loss of its leader, and did not develop further - Samoobrona's socio-economic program posted on its website is still signed by Andrzej Lepper, and the ideology of the party greatly narrowed to continuing the legacy of Lepper.